isaaclyman/auto_screenshot/README.md

 All configuration fields:

-- `bundle_id` - (required) your app's bundle ID, like `com.{domain}.{appname}`.
+- `bundle_id` - (required) your app's bundle ID, like `com.{domain}.{appname}`. `android` and `iOS` fields are required.
 This should match the bundle ID your app compiles to for both iOS and Android.
 - `devices` - (required) an array of device names.
 These must be exact and not contain any typos.
 You can get a list of valid device names by running `dart run auto_screenshot:list_devices`.
 This assumes you've already installed/created the simulators you want to use, though they shouldn't be running while you're using auto_screenshot.
-- `baseUrl` - (required) the base URL for your deep links. `android` and `iOS` fields are supported.
+- `baseUrl` - (required) the base URL for your deep links. `android` and `iOS` fields are required.
 Your app must be configured for deep linking; see https://docs.flutter.dev/development/ui/navigation/deep-linking.
 - `screenshot` - (required) the relative URL of each page you want to screenshot.
 - `output_folder` - (optional) path from the project root to the desired screenshot output folder.
 Defaults to `auto_screenshot`.
+- `sqlite_folder` - (optional) path from the project root to a folder containing any sqlite files you want to be placed in the data directory for your app on each simulator.
+If you use sqflite, for example, you can seed a .db file.

 ## Usage